jseashell/ezmc-admin-service/README.md

 AWS Elastic Container Service is used to deploy the Minecraft image.
 EC2 instance(s) are spun up upon request and remain running until told to shutdown via the `stop` command.
 Remove the server entirely with `rm` (after stop has completed).

 > Contributors are not responsible for any AWS costs incurred from using this CLI.
 Use at your own discretion.

+Each server is given its own ECS cluster, with one service, running one task -- ez.

 ## License